 In addition laminitis prone horses should have the correct diagnosis, correct hoof care/trimming and suitable exercise.
 Without attention to these aspects then it can be difficult to manage these laminitis prone horses.

-Many horses are laminitis prone.
+Laminitis in horses is very common.
 They may have been identified as EMS, IR or PPID.
 These horses or ponies are often prone to laminitis and the health of their metabolism plays a crucial role in this.
+The key is to look out for signs of laminitis in horses to limit damage of equine laminitis.

 Careful attention to diet is crucial to both manage weight and nutritional availability.
 Many laminitis prone horses and ponies end up on a starvation diet to control calorie levels.